 \subsubsection{Memory Access Safety}

 One important aspect of SFI is to ensure that all memory accesses (including reads/writes to the heap, stack, and global memory) are within the corresponding regions in a sandbox.
 Each memory region is continuous but disjoint from others.
-Hence, the verification task is as follows: for \emph{any} memory access at address ${\tt Addr}$, we have ${\tt Addr\in Heap \cup Stack \cup Global}$.
-The verification of each memory access is similar regardless of its category.
-Hence, we elaborate on heap access here and briefly discuss stack and global access in the Appendix (\autoref{appx:mem-access}).
+Hence, the task is to check: for \emph{any} memory access at address ${\tt Addr}$, ${\tt Addr\in Heap \cup Stack \cup Global}$.
+We elaborate on each type of memory access next.